Thank you for your interest in volunteering at Trelay, we welcome the energy and skills that you bring.

 Bring your tent and pitch up in our camping meadow with wildlife pond.
 Flush toilets and hot showers are situated near our campsite.
 Don’t forget your torch!

-Alternatively you may book a bed in either a caravan or a spare room in one of our homes (please contact us for prices).
+Alternatively you may book a bed in either a caravan or a spare room in one of our homes (subject to availability).

 How do I get there?